Traditional Chinese Medicine for Migraine

 Migraine due to internal factors:

-1) For liver qi deficiency, Xiao Yao Wan, an herbal formula is often prescribed.
+For liver qi deficiency, Xiao Yao Wan, an herbal formula is often used.
 It contains herbs include Chai Hu, Dang Gui, Bo He, Bai Zhu and Fu Ling.
-2) For liver blood deficiency, Si Wu Tang can be used.
+For liver blood deficiency, Si Wu Tang can be used.
 It contains herbs include Shu Di Huang, Bai Shao, Dang Gui and Chuan Xiong.
-3) For blood stagnation, Tong Qiao Huo Xue Tang can be prescribed.
+For blood stagnation, Tong Qiao Huo Xue Tang can be used.
 It contains herbs include Chuan Xiong, Chi Shao, Tao Ren, Hong Hua and Cong Bai.

 Migraine due to external factors:

-1) For wind cold, TCM practitioners often prescribe an herbal formula which contains Chuan Xiong, Jing Jie and Fang Feng.
-2) For wind heat, an herbal formula which contains Chuang Xiong, Bai Zhi and Ju Hua can be prescribed.
-3) For wind dampness, an herbal formula which contains Qiang Huo, Du Huo and Chuang Xiong can be prescribed.
+For wind cold, TCM practitioners often use an herbal formula which contains Chuan Xiong, Jing Jie and Fang Feng.
+For wind heat, an herbal formula which contains Chuang Xiong, Bai Zhi and Ju Hua can be used.
+For wind dampness, an herbal formula which contains Qiang Huo, Du Huo and Chuang Xiong can be used.

-According to the World Health Organization, acupuncture has been proved through controlled trials, to be an effective treatment for headache (1).
+According to the World Health Organization, acupuncture has been proved through controlled trials, is effective for headache (1).
 Studies suggest that acupuncture can reduce the frequency of headache in people with migraine.
 People who receive acupuncture experience reduction in migraine days, frequency and intensity.
-Some headache specialists believe that acupuncture should be the first choice of treatment for migraine.